YAC 3.13.0

 Dummy initialisation with YAC communicator

-If a process is part of a YAC communicator (generated by the MPI handshake algorithm using the group name "yac"), it can still exclude itself from using YAC by calling yac_cinit_comm_dummy and provide this communicator.
+If a process is part of a YAC communicator (generated by the MPI handshake algorithm using the group name mpi_handshake_group_name), it can still exclude itself from using YAC by calling yac_cinit_comm_dummy and provide this communicator.

 Usage example